 To me, this is the hardest part to fully understand and implement when writing a Laravel application.
 By default, Laravel have several architecture concepts that we have to add here to fully implement and make use of the features that it provides.

 This part includes Request Lifecycle, Service Container, Service Provider, Facades as well as contracts.
-These architecture concepts is what glued laravel together and made it unique compared to other frameworks out there.
+These architecture concepts are what glued Laravel together and made it unique compared to other frameworks out there.
 Getting started with this is tough, but when you know how it works, everything will start to ring.

 Front-end and Security

-Some of my past projects make use of Laravel as the back-end that provide the API and VueJS / ReactJS as the front facing application that consume the back-end resource.
+Some of my past projects make use of Laravel as the back-end that provides the API and VueJS / ReactJS as the front-facing application that consumes the back-end resource.
 This is only one of the way but there are certainly many other ways that you can explore.

 Security is taken seriously by Laravel and Laravel come with it by default.
-The documentation have describe many best practices and conventions to use for dealing with security in Laravel.
+The documentation has described many best practices and conventions to use for dealing with security in Laravel.

 Laravel also came with their own way of handling database.
 They came up with two flavors to choose from which are Eloquent and Fluent database.
 If you think writing SQL is not that fun and you are the type that hates database, Laravel will change your mind.
 Trust me, it will.